 “I suspect that regulatory agencies are probably going to move forward rather quickly on standards with charging stations, then for the vehicle itself.
 That’s what I’m looking for over the horizon.”

 A separate EV trade agreement?

-One way to address this standards gap, believes Matthiesen, is through Canada and the U.S. establishing a dedicated EV trade agreement that would define the unique components of an electric vehicle — from raw minerals to battery to finished product.
+One way to address this standards gap, believes Matthiesen, is Canada and the U.S. establishing a dedicated EV trade agreement.
+That policy would define the unique components of an electric vehicle — from raw minerals to battery to finished product.

-“The term ‘final assembly’ is one that’s going to have to be dissected not only in terms of does it meet the definition and the requirement, not only for the finished vehicle but for the necessary component parts,” Matthiesen says.
+“The term ‘final assembly’ is one that’s going to have to be dissected.
+Not only in terms of does it meet the definition and requirement for the finished vehicle, but for the necessary component parts,” Matthiesen says.

-An EV may be different and distinct enough from the existing standards that govern combustion vehicles because of the completely different power train.
-While areas like bumpers and headlight sizes are unlikely to vary much from an EV to combustion vehicle, standardizing the EV battery components from raw materials through refinement and cell manufacturing could require a breakout set of standards to address that big question of what constitutes ‘final assembly’?
+An EV may be distinct from the existing standards that govern combustion vehicles because of the completely different power train.
+While bumpers and headlight sizes are unlikely to vary from an EV to combustion vehicle, standardizing the battery components is new.
+Policy must cover raw materials through refinement.
+And cell manufacturing could require a breakout set of standards to address that big question of what constitutes ‘final assembly’?

 “Canada is the only G7 country that has a free trade agreement with every other G7 country [and] we have 50 free trade agreements around the world,” says Fedeli.

-Where Matthiesen and Fedeli agree is that cooperation on the EV industry, whether it comes in the form of trade or standards, is critical for mutual success.
+Where Matthiesen and Fedeli agree is that cooperation on the EV industry.
+That could come in the form of trade or standards and is critical for mutual success.